valhuber/ApiLogicServer/api_logic_server_cli/docs/Tech-Conference.md

 ### Excellent Intro to Popular Technologies

-This talk will also give you a good intro to other technologies you may have already wanted to explore, with running code you can extend:
+This talk will also give you an intro to other technologies you may have already wanted to explore, with _running code_ you can extend:

 | Technology  | Used For    | Notes   |
 :---------|:-----------|:------------|